nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 ## A Very Brief History of Plant Breeders’ Rights

-PBR were originally developed as an alternative to patents and were first recognised internationally by the 1961 //International Convention for the Protection of New Varieties of Plants// [^AUTOREPLACEDUPOV1961ENDREPLACE]
+PBR were originally developed as an alternative to patents and were first recognised internationally by the 1961 _International Convention for the Protection of New Varieties of Plants_ [^AUTOREPLACEDUPOV1961ENDREPLACE]
 [^AUTOREPLACEDUPOV1961ENDREPLACE]: UPOV 1961
 .
 UPOV 1961 was first revised in 1972 and again in 1978 and 1991.